zdravkov/kendo-docs/web/menu/contextmenu.md

 # ContextMenu Overview

-The ContextMenu displays hierarchical data as a multi-level menu in a popup.
+The Kendo UI ContextMenu displays hierarchical data as a multi-level menu in a popup.
 It provides rich styling for unordered lists of items, and can be used for both navigation and executing JavaScript commands.
 Items can be defined and initialized from HTML, or the API can be used to add and remove items.
 A ContextMenu target can be specified along with filter for multiple targets and an event to which the ContextMenu will listen in order to pop up.

 ## Getting Started

-### Initialize a ContextMenu using HTML markup
+### Initialize a Kendo UI ContextMenu using HTML markup

     <ul id="context-menu">
         <li>Item 1</li>